 Once your petition has been granted, you will “remove conditions” and receive a non-conditional green card.
 This green card expires after ten years and can be renewed more easily (and indefinitely).
 Note that if you are hoping to naturalize and become a U.S. citizen, time spent under a conditional green card does count toward your mandatory waiting period.

 Our team at Sarpa Law and can assist you with all elements of your I-751 petition.
-Our Lake Oswego removal of conditions lawyer understands what USCIS looks for when evaluating the authenticity of newer marriages and can leverage that knowledge to benefit your case.
+Our Portland removal of conditions lawyer understands what USCIS looks for when evaluating the authenticity of newer marriages and can leverage that knowledge to benefit your case.
 We are committed to helping you efficiently remove conditions and can provide the support and guidance you need to succeed.

 Schedule an initial consultation to learn more about removing conditions from marriage green cards.
 Call our Medford office at (541) 262-6677, our Portland office at (503) 755-5587, or contact us online to get started!